Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

-There are some people who don't believe in cropping their photos in post processing.
-I'm not one of them.
-That's not a knock on those who don't choose to crop later.
-I don't know their motivations.
-Perhaps that drives them harder to get things right in camera, and I don't find any fault with that idea.
+Some people don’t believe in cropping their photos in post-processing.
+I’m not one of them.
+That’s not a knock on those who don’t choose to crop later.
+I don’t know their motivations.
+Perhaps that drives them harder to get things right in camera, and I don’t find any fault with that idea.

-My own experience teaches me that it's good to have a bit of extra room n your compositions.
-A number of post-processing choices can mess with your perfect, in-camera composition.
+My experience teaches me that having extra room n your compositions is good.
+Several post-processing choices can mess with your perfect, in-camera composition.
 Not the least of them is Lens Correction.
-It's a wonderful tool, but it eats up the edges.
+It’s a wonderful tool, but it eats up the edges.

 There may be times when you want to tilt the composition later.
-You can't always go back and re-shoot to get it right.
-Try as we do to consider everything at the moment of capture, sometimes we screw up.
+You can’t always go back and re-shoot to get it right.
+Try as we do to consider everything at the moment of capture.
+Sometimes, we screw up.
 I know I do.
-There are times when I need to fix a horizon line, or I decide later that another angle works better.
+Sometimes I need to fix a horizon line, or I decide later that another angle works better.

-If I have some extra space to crop, I can make the change.
-If not, I may end up with a throw-away photo that was close, but not quite there.
+I can make the change if I have some extra space to crop.
+If not, I may end up with a throw-away photo that was close but not quite there.

-Notice how Elena is larger in the image now that I've cropped the frame.
-Yes, you could shoot her closer in camera and in some cases you should.
-If you didn't, then crop away so you bring her closer.
-She's the subject and that's what the mind wants.
+Notice how Elena is larger in the image now that I’ve cropped the frame.
+Yes, you could shoot her closer in camera; in some cases, you should.
+If you didn’t, then crop away, so you bring her closer.
+She’s the subject, and that’s what the mind wants.
 Fill the frame with your subject.

 5: Enhance The Details To Make Your Photos Pop